sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Acknowledgment Type - Description

-Description of the acknowledgment.
-SHOULD represent any contextual details the document producers wish to make known about the acknowledgment or acknowledged parties.
+Description of the acknowledgment SHOULD represent any contextual details the document producers wish to make known about the acknowledgment or acknowledged parties.
 Value type is string with 1 or more characters.

 Example: